13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 ### 9/21/2023
 - [x] 10:00 am - 12:00 pm: Added dynamic UX css to pages to give users better friendly experience when browsing through application.
 Being able to use any device.
 Updated index.html to include a google font to give more eye-catching modern look.

+### 9/23/2023
+- [x] 2:30 pm - 3:30 pm: Contact.js file.
+Contact form implemented EmailJS API backend server to allow users to submit emails to contact the creator.

-# Total time spent: 20 hours
+# Total time spent: 21 hours